aplteam/Tatin/README.md

 ]activate tatin
 ```

-Or, if you want to use both, Tatin and the project manager [Cider](https://github.com/aplteam/Cider]:
+Or, if you want to use both, Tatin and the project manager [Cider](https://github.com/aplteam/Cider "Link to Cider on GitHub"):

 ```
 ]activate all